Please see the Randolph-Macon College Protect the Hive site for more information.

 For general inquiries about library services and resources, please contact:

-The McGraw-Page Library building is open to current members of the R-MC community only during the fall semester while the campus's mask mandate is in place.
-You will need your College ID and/or fob to gain entry.
+The McGraw-Page Library building is open to current members of the R-MC community as well as the public.
+The doors to the building continue to be open by fob access only, meaning a College ID and/or fob is needed to gain entry.
 Our hours of operation can be found at https://library.rmc.edu/library/hours.

-If you are not a current member of the R-MC community but need to access the building or collections, please complete this form to make an appointment.
+If you are not a current member of the R-MC community but need to access the building or collections, please complete this form to make an appointment or contact the library using the methods in the "General Inquiries" section above so that you can be let into the building.
 Please note that the appointment is not scheduled until it is confirmed by a member of the Library staff.
 If you need to access the Flavia Reed Owen Special Collections & Archives, please complete this form instead.

 Although you are welcome to come to the Library to browse our collections, you can still place a hold for books or DVDs through the catalog and you will receive an email when your item is available for pick-up (learn how).
 Please note that this service is only available to the students, faculty, and staff of R-MC.